lcyvin/mopidy-monitor-go/README.md

 remember to remove the comments (in polybar config, comments are denoted with `;`, note that the semicolon in the exec-if line is part of a sh command and not a polybar comment)

-If you want to add seek forward/backward buttons (eg, for skipping thru a podcast), add the following:
+If you want to add seek forward/backward buttons (eg, for skipping thru a podcast), refer to the following example:
 ```
 [module/mopidy-seek-backward]
 type = custom/script